Legal professionals are facing high rates of anxiety and stress. Here are two ways to fight back.

 The science is clear that meditation, therapy, and exercise all help.
 Unfortunately, they all also require time and discipline.
 While you’re working toward these healthier habits, there’s one change that can lead to surprising results.

-Science suggests that embracing the stress response, rather than fighting it, can benefit your mental and physical health.
+Science suggests that embracing the stress response rather than fighting it can benefit mental and physical health.

 Stanford researcher Kelly McGonigal has led some of the powerful new work on this subject.
 Her work suggests that more important than our level of stress is how we think about that stress.